imenyoo2/ctf_writeups/vishwactf/Prompt Injection.md

 run(host='localhost', port=8080)
 ```

-after running this and send the mulishous cookie to the `/sign` end point then leaking `/tmp/test` file, we finaly obtain a result
+after running this and send the malicious cookie to the `/sign` end point then leaking `/tmp/test` file, we finaly obtain a result

 ![](../media/screenshot.png)